takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.76 <br>
+  ・ Optimizations have been made in the programs that set up log files. <br>
+  ・ Fixed a problem in which the LAP time was displayed as 0 seconds when a competitor failed to finish a round of laps around the same course and eliminated of the competition. <br>
+  ・ In creative rounds played by entering a code in the custom (private) lobby, fixed a problem in which the external display of the clearable percentage before the start of the round was misaligned and the display remained after the round started. <br>
+  ・ Fixed a problem in the Creative Search Tool where an item would not be displayed when all decimal places in the round's update time were 0. <br>

   ○ 4.99.75 <br>
   ・ Fixed a problem in which a log file could not be set and started without being reflected. <br>